 We believe using Chromebooks will enable our students to become well-informed, responsible digital citizens and lifelong learners.
-Once our students have access to their own devices, we firmly believe the new scheme will bring enormous educational benefits.
+Once our students have access to their own devices, we firmly believe the scheme will bring enormous educational benefits.

 We must stress, however, that the scheme is voluntary.
 Students who do not take part in the scheme, and therefore do not have their own device will be able to borrow a chromebook when required, but will need to collect and return it to our ICT support team before and after use.